sametsoekel/sEycOpxQNAwgfjYI/README.md

 # sEycOpxQNAwgfjYI

-I ignored data paths which I created at PreparingData.ipynb
+I set an .gitignore file which ignores data paths which I created at PreparingData.ipynb